SegiH/VerjIO_Excel_Report_Generator/README.md

 7. Valid underline styles can be found in underlineStyleObject defined in createStyleFormat().

+8. Valid alignment styles can be found in alignmentStylesObject defined in createStyleFormat().

 JSON Reference
 --------------
 The report object below contains all of the possible properties that you can pass to createExcelReport()